Couples come to me because they want their ceremony to be personal. Here are a few examples of how we've worked together to achieve that goal.

 Michael and Steve of Ireland, England, and San Francisco, CA

 Wedding Site: Hawthorne Hotel, Salem, MA

 Maya and Rusty ~ Blending Hindu and Celtic Symbolism

 They also wanted to honor Rusty’s Irish heritage and Maya’s Hindu’s ancestors.
 So I created a Celtic handfasting cord in the colors of the ceremonial silk used in Maya’s first marriage.
-Most of all,they wanted the childlren from their first marriages to be comfortable and to understand that despite the fact that their parents had been married and divorced, Maya and Rusty saw this marriage as lasting forever.
+Most of all,they wanted the childlren from their first marriages to be comfortable, to know that they came from loving relationships, and to understand that despite the fact that their parents had been married and divorced, Maya and Rusty saw this marriage as lasting forever.
 To accomplish that, I drew on Maya’s culture and spoke about the power of destiny.

 Zita is awesome!
 She is understanding, creative, fun, deeply thoughtful and provides a depth and meaning to all aspects of the ceremony.
 And she is fun!
 We had our wedding on a frozen lake with just family and a few very close friends.
 She had a meaning for every aspect we did – the first full moon of the year, the fact the snow stopped and it warmed just enough for the ceremony, then snowed again – she has amazing powers!

 Christine and Cole ~ Wind Horse Ritual

 In addition to having their love story told, Christine and Cole wanted to incorporate aspect of Buddhism in their wedding ceremony.
 I created a ritual for them called “Lung Ta” (Wind Horse) based on the meaning behind Tibetan prayer flags.